sy142/stabilizer-variable-simulations/README.md

 ## Acknowledgments

-Computing resources provided by Acibadem Mehmet Ali Aydinlar University.
+The article processing charge was covered by the Acibadem Mehmet Ali Aydınlar University.

 ---